learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 ## Querying DataFrames With SQL

 For the final section of the lab, you'll make use of the `pandasql` library.
-Pandasql is a library designed to make it easy to query DataFrames directly wit SQL syntax, which was open-sourced by the company Yhat in late 2016.
+Pandasql is a library designed to make it easy to query DataFrames directly with SQL syntax, which was open-sourced by the company Yhat in late 2016.
 It's very straightforward to use, but you are still encouraged to take a look at the [documentation](https://github.com/yhat/pandasql) as needed.

 If you're using the prebuilt virtual environment, you should already have the package ready to import.
 If not, run the cell below to pip install pandasql so that it is available to import.